-SOD is soluble in water (20 mg/ml) yielding a colorless to light red solution.
+SOD is soluble in water at (1 mg/ml) yielding a colorless to light red-purple solution.
 SOD is also soluble in aqueous buffers such as 0.1 M potassium phosphate, pH 7.5.

 Storage/Stability

 Store the product at -20 °C. When stored at -20 °C, the enzyme retains activity for at least two years.